 Journal of Family Strengths & Journal of Applied Research on Children

-CHILDREN AT RISK Institute
+CHILDREN AT RISK INSTITUTE

 The CHILDREN AT RISK Institute is an academically oriented policy and research collaborative focused on facilitating research and scholarship to promote new and innovative public policy solutions to the challenges faced by children.
 The Institute oversees the Journal of Family Strengths and the Journal of Applied Research on Children.
-It further helps guide and direct the research activities of CHILDREN AT RISK, as well as identify new projects and partnerships that will strengthen its research and advocacy.
+It further helps guide and directs the research activities of CHILDREN AT RISK, as well as identify new projects and partnerships that will strengthen its research and advocacy.

 Jean Raphael, M.D., M.P.H.
 (Chair)

 Angela Bachim, M.D.

 Andrea Burridge, Ph.D.

 Camille Gibson, Ph.D.